edison-fw/meta-intel-edison/README.md

 # What to choose

-Yocto Morty and later will build on Ubuntu Artful (17.10) up to at least Focal (20.04).
+Yocto Morty will build on Ubuntu Artful (17.10) while Zeus builds up to at least Disco (19.04).

 Generally **sumo32** will give best results if you rely on MRAA and UPM.
-If you want highly configurable hardware and don't need MRAA, the **thud** enabled version is best.
+If you want highly configurable hardware and don't need MRAA, then **thud** enabled version is best.
+In all other cases, use the latest, **zeus**.

 **zeus** has a 64 bit kernel because we can, but may be actually slower than the 32bit kernel. **master** has the same as zeus, but 32 bits.